damascene/bitd/README.md

 ### Prerequisite
 First you need to do the following:
-1. Install Bitcoin ABC or equivilant node software on your server
+1. Install Bitcoin Cash Node or equivilant node software on your server
 2. Install the latest versions of NPM and Nodejs on your server
 2. Install MongoDB on your server